 A year later, I still wake up with Spanish words written all over.
 I still embarrass myself most days, but I can chart my growth in confidence and conjugated verbs.

 One of my fellow expats figures you’ve really made it somewhere when you can direct the taxi driver on the route you prefer to take.
-Since my internal compass is eternally on quaaludes, I had to come up with another benchmark for my success.
+Since my internal compass is forever on quaaludes, I had to come up with another benchmark for measuring my success.